spintheweb/foundation/README.md

 Spin the Web is an open, personally-driven project for digital transformation and open web standards.
 All development and governance are managed openly and transparently.

+## Integration Principle

+Software should integrate seamlessly into web portals.
+We encourage new applications to expose a REST backend so they can be composed via WBDL and presented through webbaselets with a consistent, accessible UX.
+This principle welcomes both open and paid software; REST interactions can be monitored and governed transparently.
+Learn more in our [Mission](./MISSION.md#integration-principle).

 ## Mission
 See [MISSION.md](./MISSION.md)